lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 ### Edge case: already a multiple of 8

-We need to take into account that it might be the case that we already have a multiple of 8 as the number of booleans we're representing.
+It might be the case that we already have a multiple of 8 as the number of booleans we're representing.
 For instance, let's suppose that we have 8 validators and only the first and the second one attested.
-In little-endian bit ordering, that is:
+In little-endian bit order, that is:

 ```
 11000000